annotation/stam/README.md

 **Note:** Some readers will notice that the use of ``@type`` and ``@id`` are similar to their usage in JSON-LD.
-It has to be noted though that the default JSON serialisation is not proper JSON-LD.
+It has to be noted though that the default STAM JSON serialisation is not proper JSON-LD.
 However, if certain constraints are met it can be easily made to be valid JSON-LD, see the next section:

 ### JSON-LD / Turtle / RDF